First United Front: The resurrection of Kuomintang

-Together against the warlords and imperialists

-The Soviet Union had its own interests in supporting the Kuomintang.
-The Bolsheviks, in exchange for their help, demanded that the Kuomintang form an alliance with the Chinese communists.
-China's newly founded Communist Party had only a few hundred members at the beginning of the 1920s, whereas the Kuomintang had over 50,000.
-The idea was that the communists would gain broader support by joining the common front with the nationalists, after which they would eventually take over from the Kuomintang.
-At the request of the Russians, the Chinese communists—among them Mao Zedong—became members of the Kuomintang, and thus the first coalition of the two parties was born.

-With the help of the Soviet Union, the Kuomintang did succeed in gaining more support, and with renewed vehemence, it continued to vigorously pursue its goal—the unification of the republic.
-Securing its grip on southern China, the Kuomintang was ready to unite the country by launching a military campaign against the North.
-The coalition with the communists, however, was a forced union, held together only by their common enemies: the warlords and imperialism.
-After the death of Sun Yat-Sen in 1925 cooperation began to weaken.

 Fall

 The First United Front was formed so the KMT and the CCP could join to strengthen China.
 The initial aim was to help defeat the warlord threat (through the Northern Expedition of 1926–28), but both parties actually had ulterior motives with this alliance.
 The CCP formed it mainly so it could spread communism within the KMT and its members, while Chiang's aim was to control the Communist Party from the inside.
 Having said that, he was also the main reason the relationship fell apart, due to his desire to control the Communist Party, ultimately leading to the disintegration of the First United Front.
-After purging the Communists and Soviet advisors from Whampoa and his Nationalist army during the 1926 "Canton Coup", Chiang went on to kill a large number of Communist forces in mid-1927, an event known as the Shanghai massacre.
+After purging the Communists and Soviet advisors from Whampoa and his Nationalist army during the 1926 "Canton Coup", and following a series of armed workers strikes in 1926, and organized also by Zhou Enlai in 1927, Chiang went on to kill a large number of Communist forces in mid-1927, an event known as the Shanghai massacre and which began the White Terror in China.
 The massacre occurred about halfway through the Northern Expedition, ultimately ruining the First United Front and resulting in the Chinese Civil War.
 The Civil War was later postponed when the two sides formed the Second United Front to combat the Japanese in the Second Sino-Japanese War.